Zettlr/zettlr-docs/docs/en/editor/tables.md

 ## Keyboard Shortcuts

-You have several keyboard shortcuts available that will make working with tables easier and allow you to avoid opening the context menu in several instances:
+You have several keyboard shortcuts available that will make working with tables easier and allow you to avoid opening the context menu in several instances.

+> [!tip]
+> Many of these shortcuts can be customized to suit your preferences.

 | Keyboard Shortcut | Function |
 |-|-|